owaits/ScreenMonkey.Help/reference/macros/TCPMacro.md

 ![](../../images/macro-tcp.png)

-When you are finished the macro will be added to the dashboard clip and the message you entered will be sent every time you run the macro.
+When you are finished click OK and the macro will be added to the dashboard as a clip.
+The message you entered will be sent to the device every time you run the macro.

 ![](../../images/dashboard-macro-tcp.png)